worldmodels/worldmodels.github.io/draft_appendix.md

 <figcaption>MDN-RNN<dt-cite key="sketchrnn"></dt-cite></figcaption>
 </div>

 Unlike the handwriting and sketch generation works, rather than using the MDN-RNN to model the pdf of the next pen stroke, we model instead the pdf of the next latent vector $z$.
-We would sample from this pdf at each timestep to generate the hallucinated environments.
+We would sample from this pdf at each time step to generate the hallucinated environments.
 In the Doom task, we also also use the MDN-RNN to predict the probability of whether the agent has died in this frame.
 If that probability is above 50%, then we set <code>done</code> to be <code>True</code> in the virtual dream environment.
-Given that death is a low probability event at each timestep, we find the cutoff approach to more stable compared to sampling from the Bernoulli distribution.
+Given that death is a low probability event at each time step, we find the cutoff approach to more stable compared to sampling from the Bernoulli distribution.

 The MDN-RNNs were trained for 20 epochs on the data collected from a random policy agent.
 In the Car Racing task, the LSTM used 256 hidden units, while the Doom task used 512 hidden units.
 In both tasks, we used 5 Gaussian mixtures and did not model the correlation $\rho$ parameter, hence $z$ is sampled from a factored mixture of Gaussian distribution.